-- Must be unflavored low-fat (1%), unflavored fat-free (skim), or flavored fat-free (skim) or low-fat (1%).
-6 ounces (weight) or 3/4 cup (volume) of yogurt may be used to meet the equivalent of 8 ounces of fluid milk once per day when yogurt is not served as a meat alternate in the same meal. - 2 Pasteurized full-strength juice may be used to meet the vegetable or fruit requirement at one meal, including snack, per day. - 3 At least one serving per day, across all eating occasions, must be whole grain-rich.
-Grain-based desserts do not count towards meeting the grains requirement. - 4 Meat and meat alternates may be used to meet the entire grains requirement a maximum of three times a week.
+- 1 Larger portion sizes than specified may need to be served to children 13 through 18 years old to meet their nutritional needs. - 2 Must be unflavored whole milk for children age one.
+Must be unflavored low-fat (1 percent) or unflavored fat-free (skim) milk for children two through five years old.
+Must be unflavored low-fat (1 percent), unflavored fat-free (skim) milk or flavored fat-free (skim) or low-fat (1%) milk for children six years old and older.
+Texas Health and Human Services Commission (HHSC) Child Care Licensing (formerly TDFPS CCL) does not allow flavored (sweetened) milk, except for special occasions. - 3 USDA requires water be made available at all meals and upon request however water does not take the place of milk.
+HHSC CCL requires that water is always available to each child and is served at every snack, mealtime, and after active play in a safe and sanitary manner. - 4 Pasteurized full-strength juice may be used to meet the vegetable or fruit requirement at one meal, including snack, per day. - 5 At least one serving per day, across all eating occasions, must be whole grain-rich.
+Grain-based desserts do not count toward meeting the grains requirement. - 6 Meat and meat alternates may be used to meet the entire grains requirement a maximum of three times a week.
 One ounce of meat and meat alternates is equal to one ounce equivalent of grains. - FNS has extended until October 1, 2021 the deadline for implementing ounce equivalents to determine the quantity of creditable grains.
 The extension allows more time for FNS to develop additional technical assistance materials and for TDA and CEs to provide training and technical assistance to support meal planners.
 In the interim, CEs are encouraged to transition to using ounce equivalents, rather than household measures such as cups or "servings," to determine the quantity of creditable gains.
 Assistance for this transition is available via applicable FNS-sponsored training webinars; tools such as the Recipe Analysis Workbook and Exhibit A Grains Tool sections of the Food Buying Guide for Child Nutrition Programs; and TDA's meal pattern training modules and Q&As located on the CACFP Meal Patterns page on SquareMeals.org.

-NOTE: CN Labeled items that currently indicate the number of ounce equivalents of grains in a product contribute to the CACFP as declared on the label as an ounce equivalent serving size (16 grams of grains) is slightly heavier that the current serving size for CACFP (14.75 grams of grains). - 6 Breakfast cereals must contain no more than 6 grams of sugar per dry ounce (no more than 21.2 grams sucrose and other sugars per 100 grams of dry cereal). - 7 Beginning October 1, 2019, the minimum serving size specified in this section for ready-to-eat breakfast cereals must be served.
-Until October 1, 2019, the minimum serving size for any type of ready-to-eat breakfast cereals is $1 \frac{1}{2}$ cup. - 8 Slice is not a measurable unit.
+NOTE: CN Labeled items that currently indicate the number of ounce equivalence of grains in a product contribute to the CACFP as declared on the label as an ounce equivalent serving size (16 grams of grains) is slightly heavier that the current serving size for CACFP (14.75 grams of grains).

+- 8 Breakfast cereals must contain no more than 6 grams of sugar per dry ounce (no more than 21.2 grams sucrose and other sugars per 100 grams of dry cereal). - 9 Beginning October 1, 2019, the minimum serving size specified in this section for ready-to-eat breakfast cereals must be served.
+Until October 1, 2019, the minimum serving size for any type of ready-to-eat breakfast cereals is 1/4 cup for children ages 1-2; 1/3 cup for children ages 3-5; 3/4 cup for children ages 6-12 and ages 13-18. - 10 Slice is not a measurable unit.
 A measurable amount of each food item prepared must be entered on the Daily Meal Production Record.
 Examples of how to document a measurable amount for bread slices can be found on the instructions to the Daily Meal Production Record as well as in the Food Buying Guide.

-ADULT CARE MEAL PATTERN (cont.)
+CHILD CARE MEAL PATTERN FOR CHILDREN ONE YEAR OLD OR OLDER (cont.)